sCrypt-Inc/scryptTS-docs/docs/tutorials/fromTx.md

 ## Conclusion

 Congratulations!
-You have successfully deployed a smart contract and reconstructed its instance by solely using its TXID as a reference.
+You've now deployed AND interacted with a Bitcoin smart contract.
 You can see a complete test example in our [boilerplate repository](https://github.com/sCrypt-Inc/boilerplate/blob/master/tests/testnet/counterFromTx.ts).